buehler/dotnet-operator-sdk/docs/webhooks.md

 # Webhooks

+**Note:** Using KubeOps webhooks requires your operator to be hosted within an ASP.NET Core application.
+The `KubeOps.Operator.Web` NuGet package provides the necessary integration and middleware.

 KubeOps leverages ASP.NET Core to host webhook endpoints, allowing your operator to interact with the Kubernetes API server during crucial lifecycle events.
 This requires the `KubeOps.Operator.Web` NuGet package.

 There are two main categories of webhooks supported: